 Working with compound IDs and unique constraints

-Composite IDs and compound unique constraints can be defined in your Prisma schema using the @@id
+Composite IDs and compound unique constraints can be defined in your Prisma schema using the @@id and @@unique attributes.

 MongoDB does not support @@id

-MongoDB does not support composite IDs, which means you cannot identify a model with a @@id
+MongoDB does not support composite IDs, which means you cannot identify a model with a @@id attribute.

 A composite ID or compound unique constraint uses the combined values of two fields as a primary key or identifier in your database table.
-In the following example, the postId
+In the following example, the postId field and userId field are used as a composite ID for a Like table:

 model User {